mongodb/stitch-examples/helloworld/simple-example/README.md

 line to open the configuration modal.
 Toggle the switch to enable anonymous authentication.

-Alternatively, configure least one of the authentication providers listed below:
+Alternatively, configure at least one of the authentication providers listed below:

 ##### Facebook